rithmschool/LinkedList/backend/README.md

-# Dockerized Node 9 + Express + MongoDB + Nginx

-## Purpose

-This is boilerplate code that you can feel free to pick apart and re-use for building Node.js APIs with Docker, Node/Express, Mongoose, and Nginx.
-The JavaScript files use ES8 syntax.
-There are basic GET/POST/PATCH/DELETE endpoints and corresponding database methods.
+# LinkedList Backend (Instructor Solution)

 ## How to Install & Run

-0. Fork/Clone the repo
+1. Fork/Clone the repo

+Then either:
-1. Run `docker-compose up` (Assuming you've installed docker for OSX/Windows or Docker toolkit)
+2a.
+Run `docker-compose up` (Assuming you've [installed docker for OSX](https://store.docker.com/editions/community/docker-ce-desktop-mac)) or
-1. Server is accessible at `http://localhost:5000` if you have Docker for Windows or Mac.
-Use `http://localhost` without specifying the port to hit the NGINX proxy.
-If you are using Docker toolkit, you'll need to hit the IP of the docker-machine (port rules are the same.)
+2b.
+Run `nodemon index.js`

+3. Server is accessible at `http://localhost:5000`.

+4. Example API POST request payloads are in the `example_requests` folder.

+## Please let us know of any bugs and document them in the GitHub issues tab!
+Thank you and enjoy!